naraway/accent-front/README.md

 `lint`, `lint-fix`

-> Batch change code that can be ES lint checked and auto-corrected.
+> Check and fix the code based on ESLint.

 ```shell
 # lint check